nuwave/lighthouse/README.md

 ## [Documentation](https://lighthouse-php.com/)

-The documentation for Lighthouse is located in the [docs folder](/docs).
-We also have a website over at [lighthouse-php.com](https://lighthouse-php.com/).
+The documentation lives at [lighthouse-php.com](https://lighthouse-php.com/).

+If you like reading plain markdown, you can also find the source files in the  [docs folder](/docs).

 ## Get started

-If you have an existing Laravel project, all you really need is two steps:
+If you have an existing Laravel project, all you really need to get up and running is a few steps:

 1. Install via `composer require nuwave/lighthouse`
-2. Define your schema in `graphql/schema.graphql`
+2. Publish the default schema `php artisan vendor:publish --provider="Nuwave\Lighthouse\LighthouseServiceProvider" --tag=schema`
+3. Use something like [GraphQL Playground](https://github.com/mll-lab/laravel-graphql-playground) to explore your GraphQL endpoint

+Check out [the docs](https://lighthouse-php.com/) to learn more.

 ## Get involved